Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

 Brandborg's opposition to the modern-day Forest Service was based not on the aesthetic intrusiveness of clearcutting, but on how the agency favored large, well-capitalized timber companies with few ties to local communities.
 Dale had grown up in several such timber towns in northwest Montana, where a logger’s or sawmill worker’s paycheck could sustain a family.
 His father had been an independent “gyppo” logger, and he eventually admitted to his son that the mill bosses had cut themselves and his fellow workers out of their jobs.

 On one of my field trips with Dale, we passed the site of a lumber mill which had been active in Brandy’s time.
 It had closed, but before this happened the owners had plastered a huge sign on it that read “This Mill Closed By Burk and Brandborg.”
 The accusation was untrue, for mill closures were the inevitable result of too many decades of overcutting, as well as manipulations by junk bond holders with no interest in permanent forestry.
-But I think Dale was a little proud of that sign, although he believed that woods work was an honorable profession that ought to continue.
+But I think Dale was a little bit proud of that sign, although he believed that woods work was an honorable profession that ought to continue.

 This was a realization that came too late in western Montana.
 Good journalism can raise flags and spur action, but it cannot buck great societal and economic trends, among which is capital’s relentless quest for fresh, cheap raw materials and compliant workers to exploit.
 Dale knew the score on that, but neither he nor his many compatriots in Montana’s conservation movement had enough power to resist it.
-The state’s residents live today with the scraps of a once-powerful logging- and mining-based economy, and not even the influx of large numbers of wealthy recreationists is going to bring back the old jobs or the old, close-knit communities.
+The state’s residents live today with the scraps of a once-powerful logging- and mining-based economy, and not even the influx of large numbers of well-off recreationists is going to bring back the old jobs or the old, close-knit communities.

 Dale was rarely pessimistic, to my knowledge.
 There were always issues that needed attention, from shutting down game farms to ensuring the public’s right to stream access, and he played key roles in each of them.
 There were always the woods and the fields, where he made sure his children enjoyed some of the same experiences he had known.
 He was one of those Montanans who knew, as his old forester friend put it, that all wealth comes from the land.